Tactyc Content Center

 About Tactyc

-Tactyc is the first performance forecasting and scenario platform for VCs and is used by more than 160 funds globally.
+is the first performance forecasting and scenario platform for VCs and is used by more than 160 funds globally.
 Our software enables VCs to easily manage and forecast venture portfolios and replaces much of the traditional complicated spreadsheet workflows.
-If you’d like to explore Tactyc for your fund, please visit tactyc.io or schedule a demo here.
+If you’d like to explore Tactyc for your fund, please visit or here.

-By Tactyc in conjunction with Kauffman Fellows on November 25, 2022.
+By in conjunction with Kauffman Fellows on .